rkuenzi-epfl/Wnder/summaries/sprint7.md

 This week I had to create a local database to store pictures and their metadata to have them available when the phone has no connection.

 The first idea I had was not good so I had to start from scratch which costed me quite some time.
+This means I couldn't complete it on time.

 The line between my task and Nicolas' tasks were blurry so next time, I will make sure that the tasks are clearly defined for everyone.